All Rounder

 • Why does coffee bed filtration matter?: It’s speculated that coffees bitterness is related to an insoluble particle, meaning the only way to lessen its concentration in your end cup is to filter it out above.
 A conical shape will taste cleaner and have less body because of this filtration process (assuming all other variables are held equal).

-Even though It’s fairly common for people to say conical brewers are much harder to work with, I think they’re mislead by the brewer geometry itself (certain ribbed brewers can taste terrible with specific brew methods) and probably most importantly, their comparison - It was common to dose higher in flat bottom brewers and grind coarser than the conical brewers on the market at the time when this way being said often.
+Even though It’s fairly common for people to say conical brewers are much harder to work with, people are mislead by the brewer geometry itself (certain ribbed brewers can taste terrible with specific brew methods) and probably most importantly, their comparison - It was common to dose higher in flat bottom brewers and grind coarser than the conical brewers on the market at the time when this way being said often.
 So obviously people would have a much easier time brewing with flat bottoms using higher doses, more water, more agitation, more time, and coarser grinds than brewing with lower doses, less water, less agitation, less time, and finer grinds that give them a MUCH smaller sweet spot range.
-I think this is where that saying came from.
+I think this is where that saying truly came from.

 *this is also a reason why people say brewing ultra-light roasters with lower fines burrs has a tighter sweet spot…They are trapping themselves into using these variables similar to how people brewed with conical brewers in the past.
 Your sweet spot range is relative to your process, not your grinder.